treefrogman/LineLabel/README.md

 <pre><b>options</b>( <i>options</i> )</pre>
 - `options()`
 	Get the current options.
-Returns the options object, with an additional property called `defaults`, containing all the default options, and a method `option( option name )` to get the dominant value for a given option.
+Returns the options object, with an additional property called `defaults`, containing all the default options, and a method `get( option name )` to get the dominant value for a given option.
 - `options( options )`
 	Set options.
 Does not unset any previously set options.
 To reset an option to default, assign a value of `null` to it in the options object.
 To reset all, pass a `null` value to the `options` method.